-Pioneer I I 1979 Flyby
+Pioneer II 1979 Flyby

 Voyager I 1980 Flyby

 Voyager 2 1981 Flyby

 Cassini-Huygens 2004 Orbiter and probe to Titan

 Cassini has been touring the Saturn system since 2004, passing as close as possible to as many moons as possible.
 It uses close flybys of Titan to make gravity assists for course changes.
-Its official 4 year mission ended in June 2008; a two-year extension called the Cassini Equinox Mission ended in 2010.
+Its official 4 year mission ended in June 2008; there have been three mission extensions since then.